y66y/y66y.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: &nbsp;🎉🎉 One paper about vehicle trajectory map matching is accepted by T-ITS.
+- *2025.01*: &nbsp;🎉🎉 One paper about vehicle trajectory map matching is accepted by IEEE Transactions on Intelligent Transportation Systems (T-ITS).
-- *2025.01*: &nbsp;🎉🎉 One paper about outdoor radio map construction is accepted by ICC.
+- *2025.01*: &nbsp;🎉🎉 One paper about outdoor radio map construction is accepted by IEEE International Conference on Communications (ICC).

 # 📖 Educations